vuvk/swinger-engine/README.md

 About
 -----
-swinger engine is a Raycasting Game Engine written in Java and use libGDX (only swing early).
+swinger engine is a Raycasting Game Engine written in Java, which use AWT ("Swing" early) for graphics output.

 -----
 Features